asmattic/transparenc-docs/source/user.rst

 .. include:: vars.rst

-Some info about Features |AppName|.
+Some info about Features of |AppName|.

 Setup
 -----